 “What if they lose my luggage?!”

 I assured her that we’d be fine and that by the time we arrived at our destinations all of our fears would have wither away and that moment will belong to us.
 She had no idea I was going for two weeks to two different countries as I only mentioned Berlin and how excited I was for the polyglot conference.
 She was on her way to Florence, and as a chef, I can only assume an opportunity to play with a palette of new flavors.
 I was excited for her.
 Neither of us spoke the local language.
 Although Italian does resemble Spanish, I was completely fucked with German and Dutch.
 Recently concentrating my studies on Russian, my German consisted of only a few key phrases and Kraftwerk lyrics.

 “You have to have wine!”
 As in reminding her why people go to Italy.

 Surprisingly, we had a lot in common and probably the reason why we couldn’t stop yapping.
 She’s also a pianist, Mexican, loves good food and wine.
 Sign me up!
 As we said our goodbyes, we vowed to keep in touch during our trip.

 “Send me a picture when you arrive!”
 I suggested since I wanted to see her first reaction to being in Florence.

 Hours later after being tired, hungry, and agitated by easyJet I received this picture with the following text:

 “My first glass of wine in Italy.
 Hope you made it safe to Berlin.”

 This is not the Cindy I met at the airport.
 Look at that smile!!
-I wanted to send one back, but it would have been me giving side eye, cold, and discombobulated trying to weather the elements in Berlin.
+I wanted to send one back, but it would have been me giving the side eye, cold, and discombobulated trying to weather the elements in Berlin.
 I wanted to live in her moment and didn’t want to spoil it with my negativity.
-Instead I responded with, “OMG perfect!”
-It was my initial reaction, and the correct response.
+Instead, I responded with, “OMG perfect!”
+It was my initial reaction and the correct response.